Crambler is supported by its readers. If you purchase through a link on our site, we may earn a commission. Learn more

 **Note: The websites I have listed below vary between FREE and PAID.
 Some of the websites are completely free, and others require some sort of paid subscription before you can access anything.
 However, most of the websites are a hybrid in that they offer some free content, and offer even more content with a paid subscription.
 I have each of the websites marked appropriately in the titles to help you know which sites are FREE, which sites are PAID, and which sites are both.

 Four words: Code School is awesome.
 Through all of my research, this has been my favorite place to learn coding by far.
 It gets you hooked and wanting to learn more through the use of an awesome interactive UI, gamification (earning points for challenges, etc), and visualizing path progress.

-Although Code School has a monthly cost, you can get your first month of Code School for only $9 by clicking here.
 When I signed up for my first month, I worked on Code School for 3 weeks and learned more in those 3 weeks than I learned in an entire semester class of web development.
 When you consider the cost of going to school, the small monthly fee is next to nothing to learn how to code.
 Trust me, it’s worth it!
 Best of all, you can pause your account and cancel any time you’d like.